Relax -- Be Happy

 - Take a real vacation, during which you can unplug and break your habits.

-For more information on managing your time and organizing your life, follow the links on the next page.
+For more information on managing your time and organizing your life, follow the links below.